GreeLab-Kebab/gl-kebab/README.md

 ### Prerequisites

+The project makes uses of the following packages

+- [Lacuna V<sub>2</sub>](https://github.com/Kishanjay/LacunaV2): Provides the analyse and removal JavaScript dead code.
+- [Android Runner](https://github.com/sshann/android-runner): Provides the automation of the experiment execution in Android devices.
+- [GL Kebab R](https://github.com/GreeLab-Kebab/gl-kebab-r): Provides the randomization in the experiment design and the data analysis of the results produced by Android Runner.
+- [GL Kebab Mobile Web Apps](/#): Provides the experiment subjects.

-This project makes use of packages that limit the usage of Linux and macOS machines only.
+Android Runner limit the usage of Linux and macOS machines only.
 As it requires extra effort to running on macOS, this project experiment was executed in a Linux machine.

 Each package has its requirements, overall, this project was executed using: